dlikhten/filtered-collection/README.md

 it, you shove all behaviors into one model, making it a jack-of-all-trades and potentially conflicting with behaviors of other extentions, not to mention making normal operaitons potentially slower.
-So the intention is to compose a Chain of Responsibility pattern using these guys.
+So the intention is to compose a filter chain pattern using these guys.

 # Usage